HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 1. **Hook Message**: Both users must hook WeChat to prepare for secure communication.
 [TODO PHOTO10]
 2. **Temporary Encrypted Chat**:
    - The first user selects "Listen for a Temporary Encrypted Chat" after hooking WeChat.
-[TOD]
+[TODO PHOTO11]
    - The second user, after hooking WeChat, chooses "Start a Temporary Encrypted Chat."
 This action transitions the first user to the Secret Chat Page.
+[TODO PHOTO12]
+   - The first user would receive the invitation.
+[TODO PHOTO]
-3. **Key Exchange**: On the Secret Chat Page, the first user sends their key to initiate the secure chat, allowing the second user to enter the same encrypted session.
+1. **Key Exchange**: On the Secret Chat Page, the first user sends their key to initiate the secure chat, allowing the second user to enter the same encrypted session.

 ### Secret Chat Page[TODO PHOTO]